DenizYald3iz/DenizYald3iz/README.md

 ---

 ## Projects
+**AI-Assisted CV ↔ Job Matching (Transformers, Retrieval, XAI)**
+- Built a matching pipeline for CVs and job posts using hybrid retrieval + ranking
+- Used embedding-based retrieval with reranking (bi-encoder + cross-encoder style flow)
+- Added an explainability layer to surface why a match was recommended (XAI / rationale)

+**Request / Ticket Support System (Fullstack)**
+- Implemented a request tracking system with role-based access and status workflows
+- Designed CRUD flows for tickets, comments, assignments, and audit history
+- Focused on clean API design, database consistency, and practical UX for internal teams

 **VulBERT — Vulnerability Detection (Transformers / BERT)**
 - Fine-tuned a BERT-based model to detect code vulnerabilities
 - Matched findings with CWE IDs and generated structured reports